Learn how to organize LEGOs with simple and inexpensive products to create a system that’s easy for the whole family.

 How many times have you organized the playroom, only to have your efforts go to hell because no one (besides you) puts stuff back where it belongs?
 Chances are you organized based on your dream situation and not reality.

-Reality: The kids play with Legos everywhere, but mostly in my son’s bedroom and rarely in the playroom.
-My Lego-loving oldest has a hard time putting anything away, so it’s unrealistic to expect him to clean up extra pieces by color.
+Reality: The kids play with LEGOs everywhere, but mostly in my son’s bedroom and rarely in the playroom.
+My LEGO-loving oldest has a hard time putting anything away, so it’s unrealistic to expect him to clean up extra pieces by color.

 After more failed organization systems than I care to count, I recently realized this:

 If you don’t organize with your family’s needs, desires, and abilities in mind, your system is doomed to fail.